Ministry of Emergency Situations (Azerbaijan)

-The Ministry of Emergency Situations of Azerbaijan Republic (Azərbaycan Respublikası Fövqəladə Hallar Nazirliyi) is the central executive body within the cabinet of Azerbaijan Republic responsible for protecting the population from natural and manmade disasters.
+The Ministry of Emergency Situations of Azerbaijan Republic (Azərbaycan Respublikası Fövqəladə Hallar Nazirliyi) is the central executive body within the cabinet of Azerbaijan responsible for protecting the population from natural and manmade disasters.
 The ministry is headed by Kamaladdin Heydarov.

 Legislation

-Civil Defence of the Republic of Azerbaijan is controlled by the Law “About Civil Defence”, which was introduced by the Decree of the President of the Republic of Azerbaijan in 1998.
-In accordance with this law the Cabinet of the Republic has issued the Decision “ About the Provisions of Civil Defence” and approved normative documents.
+The Civil Defence of the Republic of Azerbaijan is controlled by the Law “About Civil Defence”, which was introduced by the Decree of the President of the Republic of Azerbaijan in 1998.
+In accordance with this law the Cabinet of the Republic has issued the Decision “About the Provisions of Civil Defence”, and approved normative documents.

 Activities

-Protection of the population and territories from emergency situations, fire, water hazards.
-Securing the mining industry, to ensure the security of petroleum and petroleum products, accidents with established emergency prevention and mitigation, material resources, public funds in public places and to ensure implementation of policies and regulations developed.
+The ministry protects the population and territories from emergency situations, fire, water hazards.
+It secures the mining industry, ensures the security of petroleum and petroleum products, prevents accidents with established emergency prevention and mitigation, and ensures implementation of policies and regulations developed.

 Regulations

-In order to organize control in different in scale emergencies the decisions are done centralized or at the local level.
+In order to organize control in different in scale emergencies, the decisions are done centralized or at the local level.
 The Civil Defence Organization of Azerbaijan has been restructured under the authority of the Ministry of Emergency Situations.

 Organization

 According to the requirements of legislation “About the Civil Defence” all government bodies (central and local), industrial installations of different property rights have “Plans of Civil Defence”.
-These are programs for fires, earthquakes, radioactive and chemical contamination, military conflict, etc. Control and execution of protective measures in emergencies is responsibility of Government of the Republic, central and local executive bodies, leaders of installations.
-Civil Defence Department of the Ministry of Defence of the Republic of Azerbaijan cooperates with the Community of Independent States (CIS) and the International Civil Defence Organization (ICDO).
+These are programs for fires, earthquakes, radioactive and chemical contamination, military conflict, and other issues.
+Control and execution of protective measures in emergencies is responsibility of Government of the Republic, central and local executive bodies, leaders of installations.
+The Civil Defence Department of the Ministry of Defence of the Republic of Azerbaijan cooperates with the Community of Independent States (CIS) and the International Civil Defence Organization (ICDO).